Jbleezy/BO2-Reimagined/README.md

 * Start with semtex on maps that have semtex

 ## HUD
-* Health bar displayed on bottom left of screen
+* Health bar displayed on top center of screen
 * Current zone displayed on bottom left of screen

 ## Zombies